Weight: 2

 In many cases, you need to resize your partitions or even install new disks and add them to your current mount points; Increasing the total size.
 LVM is designed for this.

-LVM helps you create one partition from different disks and add or remove space to them.
+LVM helps you create one partition from different disks and add or remove space from/to them.
 The main concepts are:

 • Physical Volume (PV): A whole drive or a partition.
 It is better to define partitions and not use whole disks - unpartitioned.